center-for-threat-informed-defense/sensor-mappings-to-attack/docs/mapping_methodology.rst

 The data source list can incorporate different variations of how the action could be performed for a particular technique.
 This attribute is intended to be restricted to a defined list to allow analysis of technique coverage based on unique data sources.
 For example, "what techniques can I detect if I have process monitoring in place?"

+**Data Elements:** names, definitions, and attributes that are being used or captured in an event

 **Sensors:** an agent or service capable of detecting or measuring information across many different sources on a host in real-time and providing raw data with high precision and accuracy

 Sensors can be broken out into 2 categories: